dextr-cloud/dextr-docs/docs/_pages/home.md

 #### Contacts

-This is a Queue card.
+This is a Queue widget.
 You'll be able to see how many calls have been handled, abandoned or transferred by all team members either globally between all Queues, or in your Queue.

 ![Contacts](/assets/images/contacts.jpg)